 CIAN 5355.
 ADVANCED BEEKEEPING (On demand).
 Three credit hours.
 Two hours of conference and three hours of laboratory per week.
-Prerequisite: (INPE 4016 or CIAN 4016) and authorization of the Director of the Department.
+Prerequisite: CIAN 4016 and authorization of the Director of the Department.

 Commercial Management of apiaries.
 Including the bees, and the various methods used to obtain honey and wax.